willbuck/AngularJSForGrails/reveal-slides/slides/security.md

 ##  Security

-I like Spring Security, what are my options?
+I like Spring Security, can I still use it?

+(yes)

 note:
     Can do session-based on the backend, or